Skip to contents

 auto.fix.single

 If TRUE, the residual variance of an observed indicator is set to zero if it is the only indicator of a latent variable.
 If FALSE the residual variance is not fixed to zero, and treated as a free parameter of the model.
-Default if TRUE.
+Default is TRUE.
 NOTE this behaviour is overridden if the first loading is labelled, where it gets treated as a free parameter instead.

 auto.split.syntax